Background pattern

 Tell your doctor or pharmacist:

-• If you are using, have used recently, or may use other medicines.
+• If you are using, have recently used, or might use other medicines.

-• If you received IMULDOSA during pregnancy, inform your baby's doctor about your treatment with IMULDOSA before your baby receives any vaccine, including live vaccines, such as the BCG vaccine (used to prevent tuberculosis).
+• If you received IMULDOSA during pregnancy, inform your baby's doctor about your treatment with IMULDOSA before your baby receives any vaccination, including live vaccines, such as the BCG vaccine (used to prevent tuberculosis).
 Live vaccines are not recommended for your baby in the first 12 months after birth if you received IMULDOSA during pregnancy, unless your baby's doctor recommends otherwise.

 Pregnancy and breastfeeding